canonical/cloud-init/doc/rtd/tutorial/qemu.rst

    type and :spelling:ignore:`qemu-system-<arch>` command name to match the architecture of your host machine.

-Define our user data
+Define our user-data
 ====================

 Now we need to create our :file:`user-data` file.
-This user data cloud-config sets the password of the default user, and sets that password to never expire.
+This user-data cloud-config sets the password of the default user, and sets that password to never expire.
 For more details you can refer to the
 :ref:`Set Passwords module page<mod_cc_set_passwords>`.